LauraJones929/project-3/README.md

 ### Imagery

-Photographic imagery is used in some parts of the site.
+Photographic imagery is used in some parts of the site, all images are sourced from [Pixabay.](https://pixabay.com/photos/search/)

 The landing page consists of a header, background image and a footer.
 The image has been slightly darkened and the opacity reduced so that it wasn't too vibrant against the subtle colours of the header and footer.

 This image gives the user a good idea of what the site is about upon entering.
 The appealing image of fresh food should give the user motivation to explore the site further.